tirupati17/inoutexpensemanager/_pages/privacypolicy.md

 ## Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: [tirupti.balan@gmail.com](mailto:contact@inout-expensemanager.com).

-This policy is effective as of [insert date].
+This policy is effective as of 5th Jul 2023.

-Note: Replace [insert date] with the actual date the policy takes effect.